yarrap/yarrap/README.md

 Hey, there!
 I am a master’s student currently majoring in Computer Science at the University of Massachusetts, Amherst.
 I am passionate about Artificial Intelligence, particularly in the realms of Natural Language Processing (NLP), Machine Learning, and Deep Learning.

-I come equipped with 2 years of experience as a Senior Analyst at Tiger Analytics, where I engaged across diverse domains including e-commerce, omnichannel, retail, and prominently in CPG.
+I come equipped with 2 years of experience as a Senior Analyst at Tiger Analytics, where I engaged across diverse domains, including e-commerce, omnichannel, retail, and prominently in CPG.
 During this tenure, I gained expertise in Python, PySpark, and Azure, putting into practice advanced statistical analysis, predictive modeling approaches like Lasso and Bayesian Regression, as well as various NLP techniques.
+My recent projects at UMass have focused on enhancing the robustness of Large Language Models in Out-of-Distribution settings, developing an automated model selection framework for tabular data, and building a real-time tag recommendation system for Stack Overflow.

 <h3 align="left">Connect with me:</h3>